petenelson/wp-rest-api-log/readme.txt

 Roadmap

-* Implememt paging in the admin UI
-* Better search capabilities
+* Better search capabilities for log entries via the REST API endpoint
+* WooCommerce REST API Logging

 == Installation ==

 1. Upload the wp-rest-api-log directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Go to Settings -> REST API Log to enable or disable logging
-3. Go to Tools -> WP REST API Log to start viewing log entries
+3. Go to Tools -> REST API Log to start viewing log entries

 == Changelog ==